 The closing market prices on the stock exchanges are used as the basis for the determination of the fair values of the shareholdings held as marketable securities as at the reporting date.
-The Company classifies its marketable securities as held for trading financial instruments.
+The Company classifies its marketable securities and long term investments as available-for-sale financial instruments, and its royalties receivable as loans and receivables.